open-seneca/modular-aq-sensor/README.md

 ![alt text](https://raw.githubusercontent.com/sh969/Open-Seneca/master/logo.png)

 Download v8 for the last version with ublox GPS support, v9 (latest) for SIM868 GPS and GSM support.
+Use the TinyGSM library from this repository if you experience errors compiling.

 If you already have a sensor and want to upload and visualise your data you can create an account here: